nss-day-cohort-24/ux-personal-site-instructions/personal-bio-site-11.md

-# Personal Bio Site 11: Angularify to your Personal Bio
+# Personal Bio Site 11: Browserify to your Personal Bio

-### You will be working off of your previous iteration of your Personal Bio site.
+### You will be working off of your previous iteration of your Personal Site.

 ## Requirements

-1. Make each page of your application into an Angular route.
-    - Implement Angular Controllers and Partials
+1. Use modular code and Browserify your site.